chingu-voyage4/Geckos-Team-19/README.md

     MONGO_URL:'mongodb://localhost/methodize'
   };
 ```
-The last step is to make sure your mongo sever is running and and type this command in your termial
+The last step is to make sure your mongo sever is running and type this command in your termial
 ```
 npm run dev
 ```